 The cold months are here!
 Finding ways to cut your utility bills doesn’t have to be hard.
-Making some simple choices can make a big impact on your bills – Saving energy, saving resources, saving money!
+Making some simple choices can make a big impact on your bills – saving energy, saving resources, saving money!
+Here are 12 winter home energy saving tips for you from the experts at Cumming Home Heating & Cooling…

 Tip #1: Turn Down Your Thermostat